AsynchronousAI/cobalt/README.md

 [This](/lxx-1.0.0-tests) test directory has ~100 example LXX files.
 This shows more specific longer tests and examples of LXX code.
 Most of these were ported from LuaJIT and rewritten in LXX using lua-lxx.
 ## Building
 LXX at the moment requires you to build it and does not offer prebuilt binaries.
 This will change in the future.

+You must have Make installed and CMake must export to Make
 ### Dependencies
 - CMake (if you want to build)
 - NPM (if you want to build the VSCode extension)